 Where: Leof.
 Vasilissis Sofias 46, Athina 115 28

-The Byzantino restaurant on the ground floor of the Hilton Hotel Athens has long been a beloved rendezvous point among the Athenian elite.
+The Byzantino restaurant sits on the ground floor of the Hilton Hotel Athens.
+It has long been a beloved rendezvous point among the Athenian elite.

 Think sumptuous pasta masata from Folegandros prepared with marinated beef, black truffles, mushrooms, and kefalotiri cheese.
-Dinners here are well worth the price tag.
+Dinners at the Byzantino restaurant are well worth the price tag.

 Where: Eleas Gi Restaurant, Kifisia 145 63

 A big part of travelling is to be found in uncovering a country’s food culture.
 In Athens, the perfect place to do that is at Eleas Gi in upscale Kifissia.

 Order an Eleas Gi Tasting Menu